 This course has 10 contact hours.

-- Explain the goal of OSHA and how that program is administered and enforced
+- Recognize the history and intent of OSHA and how that program is administered and enforced

 - Discuss workers’ rights, employer responsibilities, and how to file a complaint

 - Summarize OSHA’s prevention programs

 - Recognize the OSHA Focus Four Hazards